818miguelbeltran/meal-planning-algorithm/README.md

 ## 🔎 Research Context

-This project serves as a prototype for modeling how structural constraints shape individual decision-making — a key theme in my sociological research on systems and inequality.
+This project serves as a prototype for modeling how algorithmic systems shape individual decision-making, a key theme in my sociological research on surveillance, technology, and social control.